For MSc level entry

-The High Speed Train and Track Systems programme can be studied full-time, part-time or via Independent Distance Learning (IDL), ideal for those in employment or with other commitments, providing flexible study options that fit around work or family.
-As an IDL student you will not be required to attend any lectures, tutorials or other events at any of Heriot-Watt University's campuses.
+This programme can be studied full-time, part-time or online via Independent Distance Learning (IDL) which is ideal for those in employment or with other commitments and provides flexible study options that fit around work or family.

-The direct relationship between the High Speed Train and Track Systems masters programme and industry needs is reinforced in two ways: a) through projects with an industrial context, and; b) through specific aspects of the taught courses, for example, through presentation of case studies and seminars as well as visiting lecturers from relevant sectors.
+The direct relationship between the Railway Systems Engineering and Management masters programme and industry needs is reinforced in two ways: a) through projects with an industrial context, and; b) through specific aspects of the taught courses, for example, through presentation of case studies and seminars as well as visiting lecturers from relevant sectors.

-The programme also benefits from the close contacts that exist between members of staff and a large number of rail industry players, which promote the transfer of knowledge between industry and academia and allow adapting the contents of the courses to market needs, ensuring our graduates will be highly qualified engineers ready to contribute to the profession.
+The programme also benefits from the close contacts that exist between members of staff and a large number of industry players.

 Information for international students